 Updated September 1, 2020: Critical Update – Program Changes to Owner Operator Pathway to Canada – Business Must Be Operational. https://civs.ca/2020/08/special-bulletin-program-changes-to-owner-operator-pathway-to-canada-business-must-be-operational/

 Starting Your Business in Canada

-By Sean G McKinsley, BA, RCIC, Managing Director, Canada Immigration and Visa Services (CIVS)
+By Sean G McKinsley, BA, RCIC, Managing Partner, Canada Immigration and Visa Services (CIVS)